 Preparing Your Flag For the Winter

-The first day of Fall this year is September 23, 2023, which means the cooler weather is fast approaching (hopefully!).
-You might be asking yourself if it’s a good idea to keep your flag hanging outside, or if you should put it away for safe keeping during these winter month ahead.
-But after keeping Old Glory out all year, something just doesn’t feel right about taking it down, but lucky for you, you don’t have to!
+As the cold weather sets in and winter approaches, you might be wondering if it's a good idea to keep your flag hanging outside, or if you should put it away for safekeeping during these winter months ahead.
+But after keeping Old Glory out all year, something just doesn't feel right about taking it down—and lucky for you, you don't have to!

 Flag maintenance is easy when done right.
 Here are some ways to protect your flag and flagpole from the moisture, ice, snow, and most other things that the frosty weather can bring.